 Details: From the First Turkey trailhead the Zamia walk is a long ascent through the national park to the lofty heights of Nurim summit.
 From the lowland valley of Mugul, the trail traverses the ridges and sheltered gullies of Waaruin up to the expansive vistas at Sleipner to finish at the 604m summit of Nurim in Fraser Park.

 We hope you enjoy your time on the Zamia walk.
 Remember to follow the Parks and forests walk with care guidelines and check park alerts before you visit.

 Picnic and day use areas

 Mount Archer is home to a variety of woodland birds including vulnerable powerful owls.
-Glossy black-cockatoos can also be seen feeding on she-oak seeds.
-If you wait quietly, you may see unadorned rock-wallabies come to drink from Moores Creek in the early morning and late afternoon.
-Keep alert and remain quiet—you might be surprised by what you find at Mount Archer.
+Glossy black-cockatoos can be seen feeding on she-oak seeds.
+Wait quietly, and you may see unadorned rock-wallabies come to drink from Moores Creek in the early morning and late afternoon.
+Keep alert and remain quiet—you might be surprised by what you find at Mount Archer National Park.

-- Read more about the area's nature, culture and history.
+- Learn more about the area's nature, culture and history.